The Master's Degree

 - In addition to the 8 basic courses mentioned above, language skill in speaking and reading modern Chinese, Japanese or Korean equivalent to the third-year level of instruction at Penn is required.
 Proficiency may be demonstrated by coursework or examination, which may be taken upon entry to the program or at any time during it.
 Students who need elementary or intermediate language study may take it as part of the Masters program, but no courses in first or second year modern East Asian languages may be counted toward the Masters degree.
 Students who need these courses should expect to take them in the summer or to be enrolled in the program longer than students who enter with higher-levels of language skills.

-- An acceptable Masters thesis in which the student demonstrates the ability to do graduate-level research.
+- An acceptable Masters thesis in which the student demonstrates the ability to do graduate-level research OR two research papers which can be independent work or papers written for classes taken and approved by the instructors.
 The thesis must reflect familiarity with scholarly format (references and bibliography) and the use of Chinese, Japanese or Korean research tools.
 The thesis must be on a topic approved by a faculty advisor early in the semester preceding the one in which the student plans to graduate.
-It is standard for a Masters thesis to be more than 50 pages in length.
+It is standard for a Masters thesis to be more than 50 pages in length (20,000-25,000 words).
 In most cases, this length will be necessary to explicate or argue the subject fully.
 It is also standard for a student to spend a full semester on research, prior to beginning the writing of the Masters thesis.
-The completed thesis must be defended before two members of the Graduate Group in EALC.
+The completed thesis must be approved by the candidate's main faculty advisor and read by a second member of the Graduate Group in EALC.